LcsH0s/ethyme.cpp/readme.md

 ## How to use a bot

-If your bot has a command "test" with arguments "bot" and "desc", it should be used this way:
+If your bot has a "test" command with both arguments "bot" and "desc", it should be used this way:

 `!test --bot false --desc this i a string.`